Wave energy is a source of power that comes from the endless march of the waves as they roll onto the shore and then back out again.

-Humans harness this power along the coastal regions of the United States, Canada, Scotland, and Australia.
-Energy that comes from the waves in the ocean sounds like a boundless, harmless supply.
+Humans harness this power along the United States, Canada, Scotland, and Australia coastal regions.
+The energy that comes from the waves in the ocean sounds like a boundless, harmless supply.

 Advantages of Wave Energy